dev-guy/CommandStudio/README.md

 # Command Studio

+!Warning! this is not meant for production since the entire goal of the project is remote code execution.
+For learning purposes only.

-Configure and monitor the remote execution of shell commands with the abilty to pass secrets to them.
+Configure and monitor the remote execution of remote shell commands with the abilty to pass secrets to them.
 Secrets are encrypted at rest.

 ## Technologies